mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “I like that piece too.
 I can play most of it from memory.”
 I played it for him.
 It was odd but cool that I was playing the piano for someone on a first date.
 I hadn’t done anything quite like this.

 After the last chord, Jonah took a deep breath.
-“Can we just let the air sink in for a moment?” he said after I finished.
+“Can we just let the air sink in for a moment?” he said.
 “You’re really good at the piano.”

 He and I talked for a couple hours about our families, our hobbies, and our work.